ComputationalPathogens/MNBC/README.md

 The 'reads.fasta' file contains ten short-read sequences to be classified.
 Five reads, whose headers start with SRR227300, were sequenced from the E. coli O104:H4 strain.
 The other five reads, whose headers start with SRR032501, from the Yersinia rohdei ATCC_43380 strain.
 The reference database (i.e. the 'RefSeq_genomes' folder) contains two complete genomes obtained from RefSeq: GCF_022869985.1 belongs to the E. coli O104:H4 strain, and GCF_000834455.1 belongs to the Yersinia rohdei YRA strain.

 <b>Tool usage (3 steps):</b>
-(Please first open a terminal window, and change to the folder 'MNBC' by using the command </b>"cd MNBC"</b>)
+(Please first open a terminal window, and change to the folder 'MNBC' by using the command "</b>cd MNBC</b>")
 (Please change the path '~/jdk-17.0.10/bin/java' in the following 3 commands accordingly, if the folder 'jdk-17.0.10' is in another directory other than your home directory)
-(Alternatively you can first add Java to Linux PATH variable as follows: Add this line "export PATH=~/jdk-17.0.10/bin/java:${PATH}" to the end of the hidden '.bashrc' file in your home directory, run the command <b>"source ~/.bashrc"</b>, then the following 3 commands can be simplified to <b>"java -cp MNBC.jar -Xmx1G MNBC ..."</b>)
+(Alternatively you can first add Java to Linux PATH variable as follows: Add this line "export PATH=~/jdk-17.0.10/bin/java:${PATH}" to the end of the hidden '.bashrc' file in your home directory, run the command "<b>source ~/.bashrc</b>", then the following 3 commands can be simplified to "<b>java -cp MNBC.jar -Xmx1G MNBC ...</b>")
 1. Copy the following command to a terminal window to generate the taxonomy file of the reference database:
 <b>~/jdk-17.0.10/bin/java -cp MNBC.jar -Xmx1G MNBC taxonomy -i example/RefSeq_genomes/ -a example/assembly_summary_refseq.txt -n example/nodes.dmp -o example/taxonomy.txt</b>
 (The following help menu displays by using '-h')